Summer School

 Design Lab

-Children sketch, test, and tinker using both simple tools and creative digital ones (including AI), learning through trial and error how imagination and collaboration turn ideas into reality.
+Children become engineers.
+By thinking and discussing in groups what a village needs, they choose something to build, sketch, test, and tinker using both simple tools and creative digital ones (including AI).
+Children learn through trial and error how imagination and collaboration turn ideas into reality.

 Example Activity 03

-Children work together to build something functional or meaningful — like a small shelter, garden feature, or pathway — reflecting on how it connects to their environment and community.
+Children become carpenters.
+They work together to build something functional or meaningful — like a small shelter, garden feature, or pathway — reflecting on how it connects to their environment and community.
+Children experience the value of trial and error, learn to persevere through setbacks, and discover how collaboration strengthens both their thinking and their creations.

 Team